Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

 The body of the plugin should be relatively easy to read.
 First we check and make sure that n (the number of items the user wants to sample) is not larger than the actual number of items they gave.
+If it does, we call irc.error with the error message you see.
+:py:meth:`irc.error <supybot.callbacks.NestedCommandsIrcProxy.error>`
-If it does, we call irc.error with the error message you see. irc.error is kind of like irc.replySuccess only it gives an error message using the configured error format (in ``supybot.replies.error``).
+is kind of like irc.replySuccess only it gives an error message using the configured error format (in ``supybot.replies.error``).
 Otherwise, we use the sample function from our RNG to get a sample, then we sort it, and we reply with the 'utils.str.commaAndify'ed